Churn rate vs. retention rate describes the same customer base from opposite angles.

 What is the retention rate?

+Retention rate is the percentage of customers who remain active over a period.
 It's a direct reflection of how well you're keeping your customers happy and engaged.
 A high retention rate is a powerful indicator of customer satisfaction and a healthy business trajectory.

 Let’s break this down using the retention rate formula: